-It’s an exciting time for expats to be contemplating a relocation to Brussels and finding accommodation is one of the most important factors to take into consideration.
+It’s an exciting time for tax professionals to be contemplating a relocation to Brussels and finding accommodation is one of the most important factors to take into consideration.
 With the city being the hub for all Brexit and tax discussions, it is the perfect place for international tax professionals.
-Kingpin International have put together our guide to finding the ideal accommodation for tax professionals thinking about relocating to Brussels for a new tax job.
+Kingpin International have put together a guide to finding the ideal accommodation for tax professionals thinking about relocating to Brussels for a new tax job.

 It is recommended that expats rent accommodation compared to buying.
 However, there are not many restrictions for foreigners buying a property in Belgium if this is the route you want to take.
 The easiest way for expats to find accommodation in Brussels is by conducting an online search.
 There are many online portals to consult with, some of which are listed at the end of the article.
 A more traditional way is checking local newspapers, although this may be difficult if you are planning to have an apartment in place for your arrival.

 If you need some guidance then perhaps a more reliable yet costlier way to find your perfect property in Brussels is by using a real-estate or rental agent.
 These advisors typically know the city extremely well and can narrow down your search to properties that genuinely fulfil your requirements.
 This is often recommended in Brussels as there are a variety of different laws associated with the renting of property, therefore minimising any potential issues and giving you peace of mind.

 There are some aspects to property searching and renting in Brussels that are unique and well worth noting: